Riateche/ridual/README.md

 ### Installing Ridual

-Ridual will be available in [our PPA](https://launchpad.net/%7Estrahovp/+archive/ridual) after the fully-functional release.
-Now PPA packages are outdated.

-To install Ridual, download sources and compile them: install `libglib2.0-dev` and `libgtk2.0-dev` packages, then run the following commands:
+#### Ubuntu (all supported versions)

+Ridual can be installed from [our PPA](https://launchpad.net/%7Estrahovp/+archive/ridual):

+    sudo add-apt-repository ppa:strahovp/ridual
+    sudo apt-get update
+    sudo apt-get install ridual

+#### Arch Linux

+Package `ridual` is available in AUR.

+#### Building from sourses

+This option should be used for other Linux distributions.
+You can download 'stable' version from [Tags](https://github.com/Riateche/ridual/tags) page.
+You can also clone repository to get the latest source but it can be broken or unstable.

+Install build dependencies (package names are given as in Ubuntu):

+- `libglib2.0-dev`
+- `libgtk2.0-dev`
+- `libqt4-dev`

+Then run the following commands in the folder containing the source code:

     qmake
     make